owaddell/test-rename2/README.md

-Surely this is a solvable problem.
+Surely this is a soluable problem. :)